maryamhgf/Searching-Ambulance/README.md

 I used BFS(Breadth-first search), IDS(Iterative deepening depth-first search), A Star with Manhattan heuristic function, and A Star with the number of remaining patients heuristic function.

-Also I  implement an improvement to the algorithm by adding states with priority at first.
+Also, I implemented an improvement to the algorithm by adding states with priority at first.
 The codes have -priority suffix.